 The term ‘critical illness’ means a serious disease which in most cases does not result in death but causes temporary or permanent inability to work and requires significant financial expenses.
-The pay-out of the amount of insurance may be decided freely by the beneficiary, although it mostly helps people to adapt to new circumstances.
+The pay-out of the amount of insurance is usually used to pay off any outstanding debts and helps people to adapt to new circumstances.

-As with the life insurance, this is also a fixed-term policy.
+As with many life cover policies, critical illness is a fixed-term policy.

 It is important to remember that there are many insurance providers on the market and it is vital to shop around in order to choose the option most suitable for us.
-The majority of insurance providers automatically take into account critical illness cover for children; usually it is 50% of the amount of the client’s insurance without any additional costs.
+Many insurance providers automatically take into account critical illness cover for children; usually it is up to 50% of the amount of the client’s insurance without any additional costs.

 Did you know that…?

-*This quote from 12/03/2021 is an estimate only for a 30-year old non-smoking male.
+*This quote from 09/03/2023 is an estimate only for a 30-year old non-smoking male.
 Occupation: factory worker.
 Duration of policy: 25 years, guaranteed premiums.
 The actual premium will depend on individual circumstances.
-Provider Aviva.
+Provider Zurich.

 What’s usually covered?

-- Aorta graft surgery – requiring surgical replacement
+- Aorta graft surgery – for disease and trauma

 - Bacterial meningitis – resulting in permanent symptoms

-- Benign brain tumour – resulting in either specified treatment or permanent symptoms
+- Benign brain tumour – resulting in permanent symptoms or specified treatment

 - Blindness – permanent and irreversible